Boris Fedorovich Borzin

-Boris Fedorovich Borzin (other spellings: Borsin, Borzine) was born in Ukraine on 29 December 1923 and died in Saint Petersburg, Russia in 1991.
-He was a Soviet realism painter, graphic artist, conservator, art historian, author, and a tenured professor of fine art for 30 years at the Herzen State Pedagogical University of Russia (formerly Leningrad State Pedagogical Institute).
+Boris Fedorovich Borzin (other spellings: Borsin, Borzine; Борис Фёдорович Борзин; 29 December 1923 – 1991) was a Ukrainian-born Soviet realist painter, graphic artist, conservator, art historian, author, and a tenured professor of fine art for 30 years at the Herzen State Pedagogical University of Russia (formerly Leningrad State Pedagogical Institute).
 Borzin was also a veteran of the Great Patriotic War.

 Biography

 Boris F. Borzin was a graduate of the Lithuanian State Art Institute.
 His post-graduate work was done at the department of higher education at the Moscow State Stroganov Academy of Design and Applied Arts and the Russian Academy of Arts in Saint Petersburg, Russia.

 Boris was a member of the Saint Petersburg Union of Artists, taking part in more than sixty art exhibitions in St. Petersburg, Moscow, and elsewhere.
 Many of his works are owned by private collectors and art galleries, and were acquired by Fine Arts Foundation of the Russian Federation and later by the Russian State Museum in St. Petersburg as well as other state museums.
 He participated in and helped organize yearly exhibitions of Veterans of the Great Patriotic War, and exhibited in almost all of the Exhibitions of Leningrad Artists, Our Contemporary exhibitions, and showings of the works "Russian Landscape" and "50 years of Soviet Power" among others.
 Throughout his artistic career, Borzin always remained true to the traditions of Soviet realism and the Leningrad School of Artists.
 His main genres were landscape, portrait, and still-life.

 A large number of his works were donated to and acquired by Russian museums and Russian State Art foundations.
 Some of his works are in permanent collections in the Tretyakov Gallery ("Self Portrait"), State Russian Museum (oil painting "Window.
 Poplar branch.", two graphic portraits, and eight portrait drawings) and the Museum of the History of St. Petersburg (three landscape oil paintings), the Benois Family Museum (landscape oil painting), the Yelagin Palace Museum (landscape oil painting), and others.